 \section{Model and definitions}

 In this paper, we are considering the \emph{state model} for self-stabilization~\cite{Dijkstra74}.
-The asynchronous network is modeled as a simple $n$-nodes graph $ G = (V, E) $, where the set of the nodes $ V $ represents the processes, and the set of edges $ E $ represents pairs of processes that can communicate directly with each other.
+The asynchronous network is modeled as a simple $n$-node graph $ G = (V, E) $, where the set of the nodes $ V $ represents the processes, and the set of edges $ E $ represents pairs of processes that can communicate directly with each other.
 Such pairs of processes are called \emph{neighbors}.
 The set of the neighbors of node $v$ is denoted $N(v)$.
 Each node has local variables and a local algorithm.
-The variables of a node are stored in its mutable memory, also called register.
+The variables of a node are stored in its mutable memory, also called its \emph{register}.
 In the state model, each node $v$ has read/write access to its register.
 Moreover, in one atomic step, every node reads its own register and the registers of its neighbors, executes its local algorithm and updates its own register if necessary.
 Note that the values of the variables of one node $v\in V$ are called the \emph{state} of $v$, and denoted by $S(v)$.